The Larry Sanders Show: Home media

 In 2000, The Larry Sanders Show: The Best Episodes was released by Sony Pictures UK in Region 2.
 The compilation contains the episodes: "Montana" (Robin Williams); "Hank's Sex Tape" (Henry Winkler, Norm Macdonald); "Larry's Big Idea" (Courteney Cox, David Letterman); "I Was a Teenage Lesbian" (Brett Butler).
-Also included are two first-season episodes, "The Guest Host" and "The Talk Show", as well as the second-season episode, "The List" which was left out of the US cable syndication package offered to Bravo.
+Also included are two first-season episodes, "The Guest Host" and "The Talk Show", as well as the second-season episode, "The List" which was left out of the American cable syndication package offered to Bravo.

-On February 26, 2002 Sony Pictures Home Entertainment released the complete first season on DVD in Region 1.
+On February 26, 2002, Sony Pictures Home Entertainment released the complete first season on DVD in Region 1.

 On April 17, 2007, Sony Pictures Home Entertainment released a best-of compilation featuring episodes from all six seasons entitled Not Just the Best of the Larry Sanders Show.
 The 4-disc DVD set includes 23 episodes and eight hours of interviews with members of the cast and guests including Sharon Stone, Jon Stewart, Tom Petty, Judd Apatow, Alec Baldwin, and David Duchovny.

 On November 2, 2010, Shout!
 Factory released The Larry Sanders Show: The Complete Series on DVD in Region 1 (USA).
 The 17-disc set features extensive bonus features including featurettes, commentaries & outtakes.
 Shout!
 Factory has also released separate releases for seasons 2 & 3.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including The Larry Sanders Show.
 They subsequently re-released the first two seasons on June 24, 2014.

 On May 19, 2015, Mill Creek re-released The Larry Sanders Show: The Complete Series on DVD.

+As of 2025, this show is currently available on HBO Max.